hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_saved_search.html.markdown

 * `name` - (Required) Specifies the name of the Log Analytics Saved Search.
 Changing this forces a new resource to be created.

-* `log_analytics_workspace_id` - (Required) Specifies the ID of the Log Analytics Work Space that the Saved Search will be associated with.
+* `log_analytics_workspace_id` - (Required) Specifies the ID of the Log Analytics Workspace that the Saved Search will be associated with.
 Changing this forces a new resource to be created.

 * `display_name` - (Required) The name that Saved Search will be displayed as.
 Changing this forces a new resource to be created.